-Asthma Inhaler/Epinephrine Auto-Injector: Any student who wishes to carry an asthma inhaler or epinephrine auto-injector must submit a properly completed "Authorization to Carry/Self-Administer Prescribed Medication" form to the Certified School Nurse.
+Asthma Inhaler/Epinephrine Auto-Injector/Diabetes Medication and/or Monitoring Equipment: Any student who wishes to carry an asthma rescue inhaler, epinephrine auto-injector, diabetes medication and/or monitoring equipment must submit a properly completed "Authorization to Carry/Self-Administer Prescribed Medication" form to the Certified School Nurse.
 In addition, the student must demonstrate the capability for self-administration and for responsible behavior in the use thereof and to notify the Certified School Nurse immediately following each use.
 Determination of competency for self-administration shall be based on age, cognitive function, maturity and demonstration of responsible behavior.
 Abuse or misuse and/or failure to follow any District Policy or related to the use of such may lead to confiscation, a loss of privilege to carry, and appropriate disciplinary consequences.